The Capital Raise Checklist – Are you ready for a raise?

 A split (or subdivision) may be useful where a company only has a small number of shares on issue.
 Before offering more shares to new investors, the Company can split the existing shares into a larger number.

-For example, a Company could split 2 shares on issue into 20 million.
-As a result, each share will be worth less per share, but the Company will be able to issue more shares with less dilution effect.
-This can allow a Company to better allocate an exact proportion of ownership to an investor.
+For example, a company could split 2 shares on issue into 20 million.
+As a result, each share will be worth less per share, but the company will be able to issue more shares with less dilution effect.
+This can allow a company to better allocate an exact proportion of ownership to an investor.

 A share split is a simple step, but one that is good to tick off early.